Lockdown hit — and, overnight, wedding photographer Deryck Tormey’s busy 2020 diary was empty.

 “There was such excitement!
 It was the first day during lockdown we didn’t have a battle to get the boys out of their pyjamas!
 It was the first day I properly blow-dried my hair.
 The boys coloured the cobblestones outside our house with rainbow-coloured chalk.
 Jonathan dressed in holiday gear and we spent the whole day outside.
 It was so uplifting.

 “Some people were getting ill.
 Some had family in nursing homes.
-A postponed wedding seemed small.”
+A postponed wedding seemed small,” she said.

 She heard about Mark Your Day on Facebook.
-On what was supposed to be her wedding day, Alannah donned a long, white summer dress (“my wedding dress wouldn’t fit — I hadn’t been able to get it altered”), her eight-year-old, Cara, put on her flower girl dress and mother and daughter did a 4.5km run around Shankill and up the beach to Killiney.
+On what was supposed to be her wedding day, she donned a long, white summer dress (“my wedding dress wouldn’t fit — I hadn’t been able to get it altered”), her eight-year-old daughter put on her flower girl dress and mother and daughter did a 4.5km run around Shankill and up the beach to Killiney.

-“I wanted to teach Cara about doing something to give, especially when charities needed help.”
-Alannah’s bridesmaids came with gifts, and the family got takeaway dinner from the hotel where they would have had their reception.
+“I wanted to teach (my daughter) about doing something to give, especially when charities needed help.”
+Her bridesmaids came with gifts, and the family got takeaway dinner from the hotel where they would have had their reception.

 “With us all stuck indoors, Mark Your Day was just a nice thing to do, that someone would take a photo and we’d make a donation to charity.”